InitialPrefabs/UGUIDOTS/README.md

 ## Changelog
 General purpose change log can be found [here](CHANGELOG.md).

+## Contributions
+If you would like to help contribute to the development of UGUIDots, please see the contribution guidelines [here](CONTRIBUTING.md).

 ## TODO

 Support for the following will come over time - depends on the needs for my own game.